timelessxi/MarketMiner/README.md

 ## Usage

 1. Pick your server
-2. Set item ID range to scan
+2. Set item ID range
 3. Hit start and wait

 Results save automatically with timestamps so you can compare different runs.